Lucas Boyd Section

 Summer Preparation Courses for Incoming M.Arch.
 I Students

-In the six weeks before the beginning of the fall term, the School offers four summer preparation courses that are required for incoming M.Arch.
+In the six weeks before the beginning of the fall term, the school offers four summer preparation courses that are required of incoming M.Arch.
 I students.
-In fall 2020, these courses will be offered online and/or during the fall semester.

-1. Architectural Fundamentals (1000c).
+1. Architectural Foundations (ARCH 5090).
 This five-week course is offered at no charge for those newly admitted students who do not have significant pre-architectural training.
 This course is required only for those students who have been informed in their acceptance letter that they must take this course.
-Students required to take the summer session must satisfactorily pass this course before being admitted to the School’s first-year M.Arch I program in the fall.
+Students required to take the summer session must satisfactorily pass this course before being admitted to the school’s first-year M.Arch I program in the fall.
 Classes are held each day, Monday through Friday.
 The average day is broken into morning and afternoon sessions.
 Students are expected to complete assignments outside of class.

-2. Summer Shops Techniques Course.
-This one-week course introduces incoming students to the School’s fabrication equipment and shops.
+2. Summer Shops Techniques Course (ARCH 5091).
+This one-week course introduces incoming students to the school’s fabrication equipment and shops.
 The course stresses good and safe shop techniques.
-Students are not allowed to use the School’s shops unless they have satisfactorily completed this course.
+Students are not allowed to use the school’s shops unless they have satisfactorily completed this course.

 3. Summer Digital Media Orientation Course.
-This two-part course, which occurs during the same week as the Summer Shops Techniques Course, covers accessing the School’s servers, the use of the School’s equipment, and the School’s digital media policies and procedures.
+This two-part course, which occurs during the same week as the Summer Shops Techniques Course, covers accessing the school’s servers, the use of the school’s equipment, and the school’s digital media policies and procedures.
 This course is required only for those M.Arch.
-I students who did not take Architectural Fundamentals (1000c); see paragraph 1 above.
+I students who did not take Architectural Foundations (ARCH 5090); see paragraph 1 above.

 4. Arts Library Research Methods Session.
 This ninety-minute session covers various strategies to answer research questions pertaining to course curricula and topics by using tools such as the Yale University online catalog, architecture databases, image resources, print resources, and archival resources.